jondkinney/docusign_rest/README.md

     Please do the following:
     ------------------------
-    1) Login or register for an account at demo.docusign.net ...or their production url if applicable
+    1) Login or register for an account at https://demo.docusign.net ...or their production url if applicable
-    2) Click 'Preferences' in the upper right corner of the page
+    2) From the Avatar menu in the upper right hand corner of the page, click "Go to Admin"
-    3) Click 'API' in far lower left corner of the menu
+    3) From the left sidebar menu, click "API and Keys"
     4) Request a new 'Integrator Key' via the web interface
         * You will use this key in one of the next steps to retrieve your 'accountId'